PierreBatikh/PierreBatikh/README.md

 ## 🎓 About Me

-- 🏫 CS student, currently navigating the beautiful chaos of first year
+- 🏫 CS student, currently navigating the beautiful chaos of my first years
 - 💡 Interested in AI/ML, algorithms, and clean code
 - 🧠 Learning by doing—projects, bugs, and late-night debugging
 - 🎯 Goal: become the kind of dev who writes code that others actually enjoy reading